 - Top the sugar with the puff pastry and put the remaining sugar on the exposed pastry.

 - Roll out into a thin rectangle and then tightly roll the pastry into a cylinder.
 Cut the pastry into ½-inch slices and lay them flat on a parchment-covered rimmed baking sheet.

-- Bake for 15 minutes or until the pastry begins to brown.
-Remove the sheet from the oven, gently loosen the swirls from the parchment paper with a rubber spatula and cool on a wire rack.
-Serve warm or at room temperature.
+- Bake for 10-12 minutes or until the pastry begins to brown.
+Cool on a wire rack.